Pothole dodging making its annual debut…

 - If necessary, report serious pavement issues to your local authorities.

-Pothole damage should be covered by your collision policy, because you, well, “collided” with a pothole.
+Pothole damage should be covered by your collision policy, because you, “collided” with a pothole.
 It wouldn’t be covered if it only causes damage or wear and tear to your tire.
 Collision policies come with a deductible, however in many cases the damage done would not be enough to make a claim worthwhile.
 But, if your entire suspension needs to be replaced or you simply can’t afford repairs at this time, using your insurance may be a necessity.
 It’s best to get an estimate from a car repair shop on the estimated damage before making any decisions.

 Depending on the damage caused – from heavy wear on ball joints and struts to suspension knocked out of alignment to flat tires – it can cost anywhere from $25 for a tire patch to $5,000 for a full suspension replacement.